 Affiliate Marketing: How to Use YouTube To Promote Your Brand

 Video marketing now dominates consumer internet traffic, and YouTube is one of the most effective channels for connecting your business with future customers.

 First, video is a compelling way to reach audiences and easily share your product.
 90% of people say that product videos are helpful in the buying process and 64% are more likely to buy a product online after watching a video.
 There are significant benefits of using YouTube for your business.

-With that being said, YouTube is a great place to share videos because it has a really, really big audience.
-With 1.8 billion users every month, Youtube is the second most visited website following Google.
-Like we said…there’s really, really big audience.
+Additionally, YouTube is a great place to share videos because it has a really, really big audience.
+With 1.8 billion users every month, Youtube is the second most visited website, following Google.
+Like we said…there’s a really, really big audience.

 The audience is not only big, it is also actively engaged.

 Successful YouTubers have been able to connect and foster relationships with fans to the point they become an ever-present fixture like friends and family.
 These relationships materialize because video articulates a message in ways text cannot.
 By hearing a tone of voice and seeing expressions, viewers form a genuine connection with YouTubers, and 60% of viewers say they would follow their advice for what to buy.

-Most tracking links will be shared in the video’s description.
-If the affiliate is part of the YouTube Partner Program, they will be able to place link directly in the video.
+Youtube affiliates will share most tracking links in the video description.
+If the affiliate is part of the YouTube Partner Program, they can place links directly in the video.

 In comparison to finding affiliates that use other marketing channels, finding skilled YouTube affiliates requires more research and outreach.

 To find the right YouTubers, begin with your mentions.
-Mentions are a good place to start because you’ll find people who are already talking about your brand and will likely be very receptive to partnering with you.
+Mentions are an excellent place to start because you’ll find people already talking about your brand and will likely be very receptive to partnering with you.

 You’ll also want to find established YouTubers in your niche market.
-Even if they are not familiar with your brand specifically, they’ll have expertise and a built-in audience.
+Even if they are not familiar with your brand specifically, they’ll have the expertise and a built-in audience.